 Once they are on your website you can try to capture more info such as an email address and personal info like age, gender, and even birthdays.
 Be mindful with how much info you request, it can be perceived as annoying and it doesn’t add any value to your customer.

 Keep URLs used in direct mail short and simple.
 Consider using personalized URLs (PURLs) as variable data.
 Creating unique PURLs for your customers may be too costly for a small business but you can create a specific landing page for a direct mail campaign.
 The goal is to make sure your PURL or campaign landing page has a short, simple, easy to remember address.

 If you do have both a customer’s email and their physical address, you can really start to combine things in fun, unique ways.
 Direct mail pieces can reference emails you’ve sent, and both can drive the customer to new product pages or get them to take an online action like leaving a review or sharing your businesses on social media.

 Direct mail isn’t dead and can be a huge boon to small businesses, especially when it is combined with digital marketing.
 If you want advice on how to best use direct mail for your specific business, our customer advocates are here to help.
-PFL has been helping small and medium businesses hit their marketing goals for over twenty years.
+Printing For Less has been helping small and medium businesses hit their marketing goals for over twenty years.
 You can inquire here or give us a call at 800-930-7978.